2023 Most Popular Physics Bachelor's Degree Schools in the Middle Atlantic Region

 Women make up 26% of the physics majors at the school.

 University of Pennsylvania ranked #6 on this year’s Most Popular Physics Bachelor’s Degree Schools in the Middle Atlantic Region list.
-UPenn is a fairly large private not-for-profit school located in the large city of Philadelphia.
+UPenn is a very large private not-for-profit school located in the large city of Philadelphia.

 Women make up 27% of the physics majors at the school.